 Chief Flight Instructor

-Thank you for your interest in becoming part of the team at the Aspen Family of Flying Clubs.
+Thank you for your interest in becoming part of the team at the American Flight Schools.
 As Flight Instructors are so vital to our organization and represent our Club more than anything else we do, we are very selective when it comes to appointing the role of CFI.
-It is imperative that the Aspen instructors ‘fit in’ with our unique environment by setting the example of what the club represents:
+It is imperative that the Aurora instructors ‘fit in’ with our unique environment by setting the example of what the club represents:

 - Professional Aviators